Department of Pediatrics

 Content

 The Simulation Center at Texas Children's Hospital is a multidisciplinary, hospital-based center, providing hands-on pediatric and obstetric simulation training in a realistic environment to improve patient safety and patient care.
-The medical director of the center, Dr. Mona Khattab, is an assistant professor within the Division of Neonatology and leads the simulation training of our fellows.
+Dr. Mona Khattab is the Director of Neonatal Simulation and organizes the annual Summer School procedural sessions for our fellows.

-Throughout the year additional simulation trainings occur for a multitude of other medical professionals (nurses, respiratory therapists, EMT/paramedics, nurse practitioners, residents, medical students, etc).
-Fellows have the opportunity to become NRP instructors and assist with these educational sessions if they desire.
+Throughout the year Dr. Nathan Sundgren and Dr. Nicole Neveln run additional in-situ simulation trainings.
+Fellows have the opportunity to become NRP instructors and teach these educational sessions if they desire.
 Additionally, some fellows have chosen to do simulation research for their scholarly work.

 Heading